brendobrendo/monkey_kingdom/README.md

 Clicking on a **territory** opens a structured breakdown of:
 - **Current Owner** – Which tribe controls the territory.
 - **Population Count** – Total number of monkeys present.
-- **Resource Levels** – Bananas, water, and shelter availability.
+- **Resource Levels** – Fruit and other resource availability.
-- **Recent Events** – Leadership changes, battles, or major migrations.
+- **Recent Events** – Leadership changes, battles, or major population changes.
 - **Territory Relationships** – Allies, rivalries, and power struggles.
 📋 **Copy Territory Data**: Allows for export of territory-specific details.